YosysHQ/nextpnr/README.md

  - More examples of the ECP5 flow for a range of boards can be found in the [Project Trellis Examples](https://github.com/SymbiFlow/prjtrellis/tree/master/examples).

- - Currently the ECP5 flow supports LUTs, flipflops and IO.
-IO must be instantiated using `TRELLIS_IO` primitives and constraints specified using `LOC` and `IO_TYPE` attributes on those instances, as is used in the examples.

 ### nextpnr-generic